Surgical Correction of Calcaneal and Ankle Malunions

 - Pin Placement: With the subtalar joint held in neutral to slight valgus alignment (approximately 5 degrees of valgus), place two terminally threaded 3.2-mm guide pins percutaneously from the posterior plantar edge of the calcaneus.

-- Trajectory: Advance the pins across the subtalar joint, perpendicular to the plane of the posterior facet, and into the talar dome.
-Angle the guide pins in a divergent fashion into the talar dome to maximize biomechanical stability.
+- Trajectory: Advance the pins across the calcaneal osteotomy (if performed), through the structural graft in the subtalar joint, perpendicular to the plane of the posterior facet, and into the dense subchondral bone of the talar dome.
+Angle the guide pins in a divergent fashion into the talar dome to maximize biomechanical stability and rotational control.

-- Avoid Penetration: Strictly avoid placing a pin into the lateral aspect of the ankle joint.
+- Avoid Penetration: Strictly avoid placing a pin into the lateral aspect of the ankle joint or penetrating the anterior talonavicular joint.

 - Radiographic Confirmation: Obtain fluoroscopic anteroposterior (AP), mortise, and axial calcaneal radiographs to verify correct pin placement, screw length, and overall hindfoot alignment.